Philosophy Of Management

 COSTI believes that the effective management of its resources is best achieved in an environment wherein each employee is valued and recognized as an essential contributor to the Mission of the Organization.

 COSTI believes that in order to succeed in their responsibilities, all employees and volunteers require respect for their abilities, trust in their commitment to accomplish COSTI's Mission and goals, and accountability for the quality of their work.

 COSTI's Management Team is responsible for the management of the organization.

-In carrying out its responsibility, the members of the Senior Management Team and Total Management Team , will be held accountable, and will hold each other accountable, for practising this philosophy of management and following guiding principles.
+In carrying out its responsibility, the members of the Leadership Team and Total Management Team , will be held accountable, and will hold each other accountable, for practising this philosophy of management and following guiding principles.